Opposite-colored bishops endgame: Knight

 With each side having a knight in addition to the bishops, the main idea is for the stronger side to create two passed pawns.
 If this can be done then the exchange of knights is acceptable for the stronger side.
 However, the exchange of knights may benefit the defender, especially if there is only one passed pawn and he has no other weaknesses.
 This endgame occurs in about 0.6% of games between high-rated players.

 Rook

-If each side has a rook in addition to the bishop, the stronger side has many more winning prospects.
-The attacking rook can have influence on both colors of squares.
+If each side has a rook in addition to the bishop, the stronger side has far more winning prospects.
+The attacking rook can have an influence on both colors of squares.
 Sometimes exchanging the rook for the defender's bishop breaks a fortress.
 Sometimes the defending bishop can be sacrificed for pawns to result in a rook and bishop versus rook endgame that can be drawn.
 The most difficult problem encountered by the stronger side is usually in breaking a blockade by the opposite bishop.
 These endgames occur in 2.8% of the games between high-rated players.